The Dogs of War (novel): The aftermath

-As Shannon drives Endean to the border, he explains that Endean's otherwise comprehensive research had recognised - but failed to account for - the 20,000 immigrant workers who did most of the work in Zangaro, but had been politically disenfranchised by both the colonial government and Kimba regime; fifty of them, in new uniforms and armed with Schmeissers, have already been recruited as the nucleus of the new Zangaran Army.
-Shannon reveals to Endean that the general Shannon had served under at the beginning of the novel is the acknowledged leader of these people, that someday he will come to Zangaro to officially take over, and that if Manson wants the platinum he will have to pay the proper market price.
+As Shannon drives Endean to the border he explains that Endean's otherwise comprehensive research had recognised, but failed to account for, the 20,000 immigrant workers who did most of the work in Zangaro, but had been politically disenfranchised by both the colonial government and Kimba regime; fifty of them, in new uniforms and armed with Schmeissers, have already been recruited as the nucleus of the new Zangaran Army.
+Shannon reveals to Endean that the general Shannon had served under at the beginning of the novel is the acknowledged leader of these people, that he will come to Zangaro to officially take over, and that if Manson wants the platinum he will have to pay the proper market price.
 Endean threatens reprisals if Shannon ever returns to London, but Shannon remains unfazed.

 In the novel's epilogue, it is revealed that Dupree and Vlaminck were buried in simple unmarked graves near the shore.
-Semmler later sold the cargo vessel to its captain and died while on another mercenary operation in Africa.
-Langarotti took his pay and was last heard of going to train a new group of Hutu partisans in Burundi against Michel Micombero, telling Shannon "It's not really the money.
+Semmler later sold the Toscana to its captain, and would be killed while on another mercenary operation in Africa.
+Langarotti took his pay and was last seen heading off to train a new group of Hutu partisans in Burundi against Michel Micombero, telling Shannon "It's not really the money.
 It was never for the money."

-In Zangaro, a "Council of Reconciliation", consisting of members from the Vindu, Caja and immigrant worker communities, assumes control and governs with moderation.
+In Zangaro, a "Council of Reconciliation", consisting of members from the Vindu, Caja and immigrant worker communities under the leadership of the General, assumes control and governs with moderation.
 With no other choice, Sir James Manson and Endean keep silent about their part in the coup.

-Finally, the epilogue reveals that before embarking on the Zangaro operation, Shannon had been diagnosed with terminal lung cancer (skin cancer in some American editions) with only six months to a year to live.
-Three months after the coup, he posts the remainder of his earnings to the surviving family members of his fallen comrades, and also sends a manuscript (presumably describing the events) to a journalist in London.
-He walks into the African bush, whistling a favourite tune ("Spanish Harlem"), to end his life on his own terms with "a gun in his hand, blood in his mouth, and a bullet in his chest".
+The final pages reveal that before embarking on the Zangaro operation, Shannon had been diagnosed with terminal lung cancer (skin cancer in some American editions) with only six months to a year to live.
+Three months after the coup, he posts the remainder of his earnings to the surviving family members of his fallen comrades, and also sends a manuscript (presumably describing the events) to a journalist in London (presumably the freelance writer who recommended him).
+Finally, as his cancer worsens, Shannon walks into the African bush, whistling a favourite tune ("Spanish Harlem"), to end his life on his own terms with "a gun in his hand, blood in his mouth, and a bullet in his chest".